microsoft/powerbi-powershell/src/Modules/Profile/Commands.Profile/help/Connect-PowerBIServiceAccount.md

 ```

 ### -Token
-Jwt token that will be attached as authentication header for API calls.
+JWT access token to use for authentication; pass only the token value, which will be sent as the `Authorization: Bearer <token>` header for API calls.

 ```yaml
 Type: String